ayushxx7/ayush-mandowara-blog/content/Python/01-Quick-Tips.md

 print(max(list_of_elems, key=len))
 ```

-## STRING FORMATTING
+## FORMATTING

 ### [Add 0 padding to strings](https://stackoverflow.com/questions/339007/how-to-pad-zeroes-to-a-string)

-#### There are times when you would need to add a padding zeroes to the numbers you were converting to strings.
+There are times when you would need to add a padding zeroes to the numbers you were converting to strings.

 - Use zfill, a standard string function specifically designed for this use case
 - For example, when calculating time differences and then printing the output